Installation process

 External RabbitMQ instance

 For production environments, we recommend that you use an external RabbitMQ instance.
-To do this, you must disable the built-in RabbitMQ service in values-override.yaml
+To do this, you must disable the built-in RabbitMQ service in values-override.yaml and configure the external connection settings.

 The following is an example configuration for using an external RabbitMQ instance: